stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 If a stencil operation is specified by the Kernel metadata the algorithm layer must provide the ``extent`` of the stencil (the maximum distance from the central cell that the stencil extends).
-The Dynamo0.3 API expects this information to be added as an additional ``integer`` argument immediately after the relevant field when specifying the Kernel via an ``invoke``.
+The LFRic API expects this information to be added as an additional ``integer`` argument immediately after the relevant field when specifying the Kernel via an ``invoke``.